Last Updated on March 10, 2023 by Christine Kaaloa

 5. San Francisco is very photogenic

 San Francisco is a peninsula surrounded on three sides by water and because the city is hilly, it’s not hard to find a great ocean or bay view.
 Taking a hop-on-hop-off tour of San Francisco will help you see all the top attractions so you can narrow down what you want to spend more time on.

-For sky high views:
+For sky-high views:

 - Climb Coit tower